 “The system is easy to use and update.
 I have used it successfully over the past two years making 15% and 7%.”
 S.H.

 As I say, these people are not experts or financial professionals – they are private investors just like you.

 They find the Saltydog system simple and easy to follow.
-They are significantly beating the market.
-And they are making consistent, positive returns, even in years when the FTSE 100 has fallen or is flat.
+They have significantly beaten the market.
+And they have been making consistent, positive returns, even in years when the FTSE 100 has fallen or is flat.

 And there’s absolutely no reason why you couldn’t have an equally positive experience, with an equally profitable effect on your investments.

 In a moment I’ll explain how you can do this.
 But first, a brief introduction.